• Skip to primary navigation

 Mixing in the Veggies

 • Increase the heat to medium high, then add the canned and fresh tomatoes, corn, and butter beans to the stew.
 Cover and bring to a boil, stirring every few minutes to prevent the bottom from burning.
 This should take about 15 minutes.
-Once it starts to boil, stir and lower the heat to medium-low, uncover, and simmer for at least an hour.
-I let mine simmer for 3 hours so the flavors could meld and the butter beans could soften.
+Once it starts to boil, stir and lower the heat to medium-low, uncover, and simmer for at least an hour to up to 3 hours so the flavors can meld.

-• Taste and adjust seasonings as desired.
+• Taste the Georgia Brunswick stew and adjust seasonings as desired.
 Just note that this recipe is on the upper end of the mild range.

 Notes

 • Have leftovers that need freezing?
-Allow it to cool then place in an airtight container or zip top freezer bag for up to two months.
+Allow the Georgia Brunswick stew to cool then place in an airtight container or zip top freezer bag for up to two months.

 Nutrition